Parul-Mann/Parul-Mann/README.md

     Hello, I’m Parul Mann ✨
 </h1>

 <p align="center"> I am a B.Tech.
 CSE student at Indira Gandhi Delhi Technical University for Women.
-I am an AR/VR developer and have worked on several AR Applications.
-I love building games in Unity.
-I also have experience with ML/AI, WebDev frontend and UX/UI Design.
+I am an AR/VR developer and have worked on many AR and Game Development Applications in Unity.
+I also have extensive experience with ML/AI, WebDev frontend and UX/UI Design.
 I am passionate about working in the TechforGood domain and always looking to collaborate on such projects.  </p>

 <h3 align="center"> I am creative, enthusiastic about technology and always looking to learn new things! </h3>